 INK Festival – Short Play Submissions

-This competition welcomes new short plays for stage and radio.
+This competition welcomes new short plays for stage and radio and runs annually.
 Selected submissions are professionally produced and performed multiple times at the 5-day INK Festival.

 Santa Cruz Actor’s Theatre – 8 Tens @ 8 International Short Play Contest